 I have two of this model & still think it is a great radio, the back up capacitors fail but these can be easily replaced, my first one I made a common mistake & didnt check the car power polarity & burnt the side of it beyond repair, I now keep the damaged one for repairs.

 Super ontvanger, zeer goed en zeer blij met deze aankoop.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Yupiteru MVT-7100.
+We collect prices paid by real hams over the years to help you estimate the value of a used Yupiteru MVT-7100.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Yupiteru MVT-7100 might be around:
+Based on historic data, today's second-hand price of the Yupiteru MVT-7100 is around: